-Further expectations on accessibility can be found in the Disability Discrimination Act, and guidance published on the Human Rights Commission's website.
+Further expectations on accessibility can be found in the Disability Discrimination Act, and guidance published on the Human Rights Commission's website, including Guidelines on equal access to digital goods and services.

 4.2.
 Consideration of consumer circumstances and needs